 Requests for Emergency Aid

-If you have experienced an unexpected financial emergency that jeopardizes your continued enrollment and academic success at NOVA, you may submit a request for emergency aid.
+If you have experienced an unexpected financial emergency that jeopardizes your continued enrollment and academic success at NOVA, you may contact your campus Financial Aid Office to discuss emergency aid or check with NOVA’s Financial Stability and Advocacy Centers about other financial resources that may be available.

 Some examples of emergencies include: